-The purpose of Integrated Development Planning is to facilitate faster and more appropriate delivery of services and provide a framework for economic and social development in a Municipality.
-Section 34 of the Municipal Systems Act determines that a municipal council must review its integrated development plan annually in accordance with an assessment of its performance measurements and as changing circumstances demand.
+The purpose of Integrated Development Planning is to facilitate the appropriate delivery of services and provide a framework for economic and social development in a Municipality.
+The Intergrated Development Planning is guided by legislation, Section 34 of the Municipal Systems Act determines that a municipal council must review its integrated development plan annually under an assessment of its performance measurements and as changing circumstances demand.